What is/was happening?

-Gentle Fitness class is now hosted by North County Cancer Fitness!
+Multiple cancer fitness classes are now hosted by North County Cancer Fitness!

 Go to their website for info and to sign up!

-Exercise has been shown to improve cardiovascular fitness, strengthen muscles, regain balance, increase flexibility while reducing fatigue, anxiety and depression in cancer survivors.
+Exercise has been shown to improve cardiovascular fitness, strengthen muscles, regain balance, increase flexibility while reducing fatigue, anxiety, and depression in cancer survivors.

 Certified Personal Trainer, Erzsi Kovacs will lead the way!

 Caregivers are welcome!
+No experience needed!

 Email Alessandra for more details at firstname.lastname@example.org.

 Our wonderful Social Worker and Meditation Facilitator, Erin Graves, will be able to start seeing clients again!
-Starting April 13th, Erin will be welcoming patients, their family and their friends to her Therapy Groups and Individual sessions.
+Starting April 13th, Erin will be welcoming patients, their family, and their friends to her Therapy Groups and Individual sessions.
 She recently sent us an email with this message, and her contact info:

 “I am really excited about this new opportunity to provide supportive individual and group counseling services to those experiencing anxiety, depression, life-transitions, life-altering medical diagnoses, grief, loss and relationship issues.
-In addition, I will facilitate support groups in meditation, mindfulness and self-care for women, healthcare professionals, first responders, public school educators and college students.
-As I am eager to offer my services to a wide range of individuals, please feel free to refer acquaintances, family and friends who may be interested in individual or group counseling including introductory meditation and self-care classes.
+In addition, I will facilitate support groups in meditation, mindfulness, and self-care for women, healthcare professionals, first responders, public school educators, and college students.
+As I am eager to offer my services to a wide range of individuals, please feel free to refer acquaintances, family, and friends who may be interested in individual or group counseling including introductory meditation and self-care classes.
 I offer day, evening and Saturday appointments.
 I am also able to offer an income-based sliding-scale to individuals as needed.